mvysny/vaadin-on-kotlin/docs/dsl_explained-v10.md

           \----- TextField
 ```

-It's clear that the DSL code above has advantage over the plain flat code since it reflects the produced hierarchy.
+If we compare both approaches, the hierarchy of Vaadin components is
+more clearly visible in the DSL approach, while the plan code
+looks "flat".

+## Creating DSL for Vaadin

-Let's thus write the DSL function for constructing the `FormLayout` component.
-This `formLayout()` function must perform two tasks:
+Let's start from the very beginning: let's write the DSL function for
+constructing the `FormLayout` component.
+This `formLayout()`
+function must perform two tasks:

 * Create a `FormLayout` component and insert it into the parent `VerticalLayout`;
-* Provide a block which would make all functions, called from this block, insert components into the `FormLayout`.
+* Provide a block which would make all nested function calls insert components into this `FormLayout`.

 ## The First Task: Pick Proper Parent To Insert The Component Into

 The first task can be achieved simply by using [functions with receivers](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver).
-The receiver for the `formLayout()` function will denote the parent where the `FormLayout` will be inserted.
+The receiver for the `formLayout()` function will denote the parent where
+the `FormLayout` will be inserted.
 It will be of the `VerticalLayout` type
 (or rather `HasComponents` which is a supertype of all
-layouts and component containers which would allow us to create form layouts in, say, `HorizontalLayout`).
-Kotlin will then auto-fill the closest `this` which matches
+layouts and component containers which would allow us to create form
+layouts in, say, `HorizontalLayout`).
+Kotlin will then auto-fill the
+closest `this` which matches
 the receiver type.
-In this example the receiver will be the `MyView` class itself (since it extends from `VerticalLayout` which implements `HasComponents`).
+In this example the receiver will be the
+`MyView` class itself (since it extends from `VerticalLayout` which implements `HasComponents`).

-An example of an (so-called extension) function with such receiver would be:
+An example of a function (so-called extension function) with such receiver would be:
 ```kotlin
 fun HasComponents.formLayout() {
     val fl = FormLayout()